 The use of retired annuitants (RAs) is an area that could also be established by CSA to help in the transition to "fully functional."
 We had two carry-over RAs from the 2010 Commission's off years that assisted early on with the Commissions accounting activities.
 The Commission did have two RAs with experience from the 2010 Commission assist in the early stages and another that was hired to assist with meetings.
 One of the two with experience from 2010 was hired as the Deputy Administrator and the other Legal retired annuitant stepped in to assist the Commission when the first Chief Counsel was dismissed.
-[Ed. note: the Legal RA had also served as the Commission's Interim Counsel.]
-An additional retired annuitant was hired around November 2020 to assist the Commission with their IT needs, specifically with the laptops and network connections.
+[Ed. note: the Legal RA had also served as the Commission with their IT needs, specifically with the laptops and network connections.
 When the new Chief Counsel was hired, he hired two retired annuitants with the legal background to assist with the Legal workload.